-We have one simple goal here at sportsbetting.legal, and that's to help you find the most trusted legal online sports betting sites on which you can bet without having to worry about scams, breaking laws, or other negatives.
-As gamblers ourselves, we understand fully the need to find trustworthy sites.
+We have one simple goal here at sportsbetting.legal, and that's to help you find the most trusted legal online sports betting sites on which you can bet without having to worry about scams, violating any gambling laws, or being taken advantage of.
+As gamblers ourselves, we fully understand how crucial it is to find trustworthy sites.
 After all, you're not simply handing your email addresses over to these sites.
-You're putting real money into your accounts in hopes of winning, and you're also giving them financial information.
-If a site chooses to take advantage of this, it can simply steal your money and leave you with no real legal recourse.
-The same is true for a site that is operating illegally in the USA, it can shut down and leave you without any way to get your money back.
+You're putting real money into your accounts in hopes of winning, and you're also giving them personal financial information.
+If a questionable or predatory site chooses to take advantage of this, it can simply steal your money and leave you with no real legal recourse.
+The same is true for a site that is operating illegally in the USA.
+The operation can simply shut down and leave you without any options for getting your money back.

 Don't think that this sort of thing can't happen?
 When the UIGEA hit in 2006, millions of dollars were lost when several gambling sites immediately banned US-based players.
-Some let the US-based players know in advance and gave them time to withdrawal their funds.
+Some let the US-based players know in advance and gave them time to withdraw their funds.
 But others just shut down services and left Americans without their money, especially some poker sites.
 We want to help you avoid these types of situations while still enjoying all that legally sanctioned online sports betting has to offer.

 Not that we're out to talk ourselves up as the best thing in the industry since sliced bread, but we do feel we come to the table with a unique position.
 For starters, we're avid gamblers and take very seriously the process by which we find legal, trustworthy gambling websites that are legally sanctioned and operating legitimately within the industry.
 Secondly, we don't beat around the bush with purple prose and lawyer-level legal jargon.
 If you want to know about the legality of sportsbooks in the United States, we deliver this information to you in streamlined fashion without the fuss and filler you'll find elsewhere on the 'net.
-Lastly, we're simply aiming to help our fellow gamblers, specifically American gamblers, find a home they can trust so that they can bet just like everyone else while not running afoul of US law.
+Lastly, we're simply aiming to help our fellow gamblers, specifically American gamblers, find a home they can trust so that they can bet just like everyone else while not running afoul of sports betting laws in the US.

-Each of the following sports betting sites are legally licensed and regulated offshore in a jurisdiction where sports betting is considered legal.
+Each of the following sports betting sites is legally licensed and regulated offshore in a jurisdiction where sports betting is considered legal.
 This allows them to legally accept American players.
 We have also vetted these destinations for compliance certification, reliability, quality of customer support, an efficiency of their banking suite, and more.

 |Site Name||Current Bonus||U.S.||Visit Site|